leafsphp/new-docs/2.1/core/controller.md

-# Core API Controller
+# Core Controller

 ## Overview
 Instead of defining all of your request handling logic as Closures in route files, you may wish to organize this behavior using Controller classes.
 Controllers can group related request handling logic into a single class.
-This particular base controller is made specially for APIs, it's been stripped of anything that would not be used in an API.

 ## Defining Controllers
-Below is an example of a basic API controller class.
-Note that the controller extends the base controller class included with Leaf(`Leaf\APIController`).
+Below is an example of a basic controller class.
+Note that the controller extends the base controller class included with Leaf(`Leaf\Controller`).
 The base class provides a few convenience methods
 <!-- such as the middleware method, which may be used to attach middleware to controller actions: -->

 ```js